 There are websites one can use to inform oneself regarding current scams and how to avoid being caught out.
 The following sites provide in-depth information regarding past and current scams.

-Beware of inadvertently supporting indiscriminate puppy farmers that advertise on certain websites or on their own dedicated websites.
+Beware of inadvertently supporting indiscriminate puppy farmers and/or scam artists that advertise on certain websites or on their own dedicated websites.
 Unfortunately, there are irresponsible breeders that are more interested in making profits than in caring for their puppies’ health and welfare.
 Be very wary of breeders that have a wide variety of puppies available all year round and that sell “pedigreed” puppies at below average prices.
-Be discerning and take great care when choosing the breeder from which you buy your puppy and ONLY BUY KUSA REGISTERED DOGS.
+Be discerning and take great care when choosing the breeder from which you buy your puppy.
 Prior to parting with any money, it is strongly recommended that the KUSA office is contacted to verify claims made pertaining to KUSA membership or registration.

 Some questions that should be asked:-